 It's over 40 years since Apollo 17 and despite all the scientific and engineering advances over those four decades, Mission Commander, Eugene Cerman was the last person to walk on the moon.
-Will we see more men on the moon?
+Will we see more men, or women for the first time, on the moon?

 If you ever dreamed of being an astronaut as a kid, today is a great day to remember those dreams, by toasting astronauts past, present and, we hope, future with a Moonlight Cocktail by the much-missed Gary "gaz" Regan.